avinetworks/avi-helm-charts/docs/AKO/faq.md

 #### What happens if I have the same SNI host across multiple namespaces?

 The ingress API does not prohibit the user from creating the same SNI hostname across multiple namespaces.
-In the hostname sharding mode, AKO will create 1 SNI virtual service and gather all paths associated with it across namespaces to create corresponding switching rules.
+AKO will create 1 SNI virtual service and gather all paths associated with it across namespaces to create corresponding switching rules.
 However, the user needs to denote each ingress with the TLS secret for a given hostname to qualify the host for the SNI virtual service.

 Consider the below example: